mumpf/knx-sensor/doc/knx-dev-setup.md

 # Installation of dev-Environment for Sensormodule

+Only tested on Windows 10!

-Download and install git from https://git-scm.com/downloads
+Download and install git from https://git-scm.com/downloads with default options

-Download and install visual studio code from https://code.visualstudio.com/download
+Download and install visual studio code from https://code.visualstudio.com/download (User installer, 64 bit)

 Start visual studio code